Important safety information

 - Antibiotics may be recommended for patients who are at risk of infections.

-- Patients should stay on blood-thinning medicines after the procedure as instructed by your physician.
+- Patients should stay on medications that reduce the risk of blood clots after the procedure as instructed by your physician.
 Patients who do not are more likely to have a stroke.

 - If you require an MRI scan, tell the doctor that you have a Medtronic TAVR valve.
 Not doing so could result in injury or death.
 Your dentist and all doctors need to know about your Medtronic TAVR valve.

 The Medtronic TAVR valve has not been studied in patients: